rm¶

 delete: s3://mybucket/test2.txt

-command recursively deletes all objects under a specified
+The following rm command recursively deletes all objects under a specified

-bucket and prefix when passed with the parameter --recursive
+bucket and prefix when passed with the parameter --recursive while excluding

-some objects by using an --exclude
+some objects by using an --exclude parameter.
+In this example, the bucket

-has the objects test1.txt
+mybucket has the objects test1.txt and test2.jpg:

 aws s3 rm s3://mybucket/ --recursive --exclude "*.jpg"